Chongjx/ip/docs/README.md

 ## Features

-### Feature 1
+### Feature 1:
-Adding of a new Todo or Event or Deadline task.
+Add a new Todo or Event or Deadline task into the task list.

 ## Usage